hazelfazel/tuersteher/README.md

 D:\PortableApps\Gimp\*
 </pre>

-In addition to path specifications, you can also enter individual  executables in the allowlist.
+In addition to paths you can also enter individual  executables in the allowlist.
 To do so, write the complete path with the file name and its extension in one line.

 <h3>Configure the Blocklist</h3>

 Below the entry [BLOCKLIST] you define all paths from which no program code is allowed to be started.
 Programs on this list are automatically blocked.
 Suppose a security hole has been discovered in Microsoft Browser Internet Explorer and there is no update for this vulnerability yet.
-With just some line in the blocklist you can avoid running untrusted or exploitable applications or libraries.
+With just a line in the blocklist you can avoid running untrusted or exploitable applications or libraries.
 Once the vulnerability has been patched you can simply remove the rules, use the application again.

 <pre>
 [BLOCKLIST]